jharini/booknotes/system-design/system-design-interview/chapter17/README.md

 ![2d-query-problem](images/2d-query-problem.png)

 We can, however, build 2D indexes and there are different approaches to that:
+* Hash: even grid, geohash, cartesian tiers, etc
+* Tree: quadtree, Google S2, RTree, etc
+Even though implementations are different, they all divide the map into smaller areas and build indexes for fast search.
+Geohash, quadtree and Google S2 are most widely used in real world applications.
 ![2d-index-options](images/2d-index-options.png)

 We'll discuss the ones highlighted in purple - geohash, quadtree and google S2 are the most popular approaches.

-### Evenly divided grid
+### Option 2: Evenly divided grid
-Another option is to divide the world in small grids:
+Another option is to divide the world in small grids (one grid can have one or more businesses and every business is in one grid only).
 ![evenly-divided-grid](images/evenly-divided-grid.png)

 The major flaw with this approach is that business distribution is uneven as there are a lot of businesses concentrated in new york and close to zero in the sahara desert.
+Ideally we want to use more granular grids for dense areas and large grids in sparse areas.
+Another potential challenge is to find neighboring grids of a fixed grid.

-### Geohash
+### Option 3: Geohash
-Geohash works similarly to the previous approach, but it recursively divides the world into smaller and smaller grids, where each two bits correspond to a single quadrant:
+Better than option2, it works by reducing the two dimensional longitude and latitude data into a one dimensional string of letters and digits.
+Geohash works similarly to the previous approach, but it recursively divides the world into smaller and smaller grids with each additional bit. where each two bits correspond to a single quadrant:
 ![geohash-example](images/geohash-example.png)

 Geohashes are typically represented in base32.
 Here's the example geohash of google headquarters: